zadid6pretam/GOTabPFN/README.md

     print(f"{key}: {value}")
 ```

-### Example 6: Multiclass Classification with the single wrapper
+### Example 6: Multiclass Classification with the Single Wrapper

 This example runs GOTabPFN on the ORL face dataset (`orlraws10P`) for multiclass classification using the high-level `run_gotabpfn_csv` wrapper.
 The pipeline performs GO-LR feature ordering, NSC-pSP compression, and TabPFN-2.5 prediction under 5×5 repeated stratified cross-validation.